 Coriander leaves for garnish

-Clean the prawns and let it drain.
+Clean the prawns and let them drain.

 Heat a pan with oil, add cumin seeds, then add the ginger garlic paste to the oil.
 Fry for 1 min, then add cloves, cinnamon. and fennel seeds.
 Fry for 1 min